DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world3.md

 _Right before my eyes is real monster...
 But so what!_

 There he has hero's sword.
-And Kay himself desperately trained for the day when he'll have to face powerful non-human enemy.
+And Kai himself desperately trained for the day when he'll have to face powerful non-human enemy.
 Regardless of what kind of enemy it is, he only have to fight.
 It is only natural yet he...
 He was only angry at his weak self cowering in fear.